-The twin targets of the Government’s Tourism Recovery Plan which has just been published are to rebuild domestic back to 2019 levels by 2022 and to rebuild inbound tourism back to 2019 levels by 2023.
-Among the initiatives are:
+The twin targets of the Recovery Plan are to rebuild domestic back to 2019 levels by 2022 and to rebuild inbound tourism back to 2019 levels by 2023.

 A new Rail Pass